Location - Townsville, North Queensland, Australia

 Grade - 4, the track is exposed and washed out with steep sections

 Another hidden gem of Townsville for those that love sunrises and sunsets.
 Situation at the base of Mount Stuart.
 A great place to have a walk before or after work.
 Once used by motorbike trials riders, four-wheel drivers, and The Townsville Rockwheelers, the rocky and technical terrain made it a great place to practice your skills.

-"Wulguru" is the name of an Aboriginal language and it is claimed that the word itself means "windy valley".
+"Wulguru" is the name of an Aboriginal language and it is thought that the word itself means "windy valley".
 "Roseneath" is believed to be the name of a local pastoral property before the Great Northern Railway was built in 1880.
 Wulguru has a number of heritage-listed sites, including former Operations and Signals Bunker.

 The bushy hills in some areas provide panoramic views of Townsville and Magnetic Island.
-Most of the upper area is owned by The Australian Army and is fenced off.
+Most of the upper area is owned by The Australian Army and is fenced-off.

 If you're wandering out around here, The Townsville Pistol Club is close by so be mindful of that.

 What's there to see?